Beautiful Britain Home Page

 Last year this nestbox was fitted with a miniature surveillance camera and was home to 11 blue tit chicks.
 In spite of a cold, wet spring that saw heavy losses of blue tit chicks in Britain, all 11 chicks survived, thanks to being supplied with a constant source of live mealworms from the mealworm feeder.
 It became pretty crowded in this box, particularly when mum and dad brought the food.

-The two lighter coloured pieces of wood only serve to support the false perspex ceiling.
+The two lighter coloured pieces of wood only serve to support the false Perspex ceiling.
 This was installed to prevent the birds from pecking at the camera electronics and wiring that was installed between the ceiling and the wooden roof.

 This year I've installing a small batten part way up the inside of the front wall.
 It's a long way for the blue tit chicks to scramble from the nest to the opening, and they do like to see what's out in that new world before making that vital first flight!